vEnhance/web.evanchen.cc/input/latex-style-guide.md

 14. There must not be any trailing whitespace, i.e. no line may end with a whitespace character.

-15. Paragraph breaks MUST be typeset using two or more newlines, and MUST NOT be typeset using `\\\\` or other similar antics.
+15. Paragraph breaks MUST be typeset using two or more line breaks (i.e. one empty line between the paragraphs), and MUST NOT be typeset using `\\\\` or other similar antics.

 16. Any mathematical variables MUST be enclosed in dollar signs,